grisuno/strass_strassen/paper/algorithmic_invariance.md

 ### 4. Conclusion on Topological Induction
 The transition from training to crystallization is a topological surgery.
 My data shows that success in induction is not just about reaching a low loss value; it is about the manifold of the weights reaching a state of uniform curvature.
 The "exact" Strassen solution is the unique, zero-entropy topological attractor of the matrix multiplication manifold.
 When the system "crystallizes," it is mathematically equivalent to the manifold finally smoothing into a perfect, non-oscillatory sphere.
 Because the algorithmic solution is the topologically simplest form (Perelman's hypersphere) of the weight space.

+Deep learning is a thermodynamic process of geometric flow towards a topological attractor (hypersphere) within a space confined by architecture.

+- Geometry: Defines the landscape.
+- Thermodynamics: Defines motion.
+- Topology: Defines the goal (the perfect shape).
+- Confined Space: Defines the rules of the game.

 ---